Grimmgork/visctl/README.md

 # visctl
-A webpage wich will display a html-template given by the server without needing to refresh the page.
+A webpage wich content can be replaced in real time.
 You can switch the content of the client to a template by posting to the /switch[templatename] endpoint.
+The server will then notify all clients to load another template.

 You can have multiple clients but they wont be synchronized exactly.
-If you have GIFs or videos on the template-page they are not guaranteed to start playing exactly at the same time but it works great for synchronizing static content like text or images.
+So, if you have GIFs or videos on the template they are not guaranteed to start playing exactly at the same time, but it works great for synchronizing static content like text or images.

 I use it to display *aesthetic* gifs and videos on a CRT monitor.